 Creative non-fiction artist, based in New York City.
-I make video, multimedia lecture performances and site-specific guided tours that combine facts with speculative ideas to explore the rituals of power and the limits of reason.
+I make video, lecture performances, and drifts.

 Hand of God, (2025), 6’50”